Power Analysis

 Crossover

-Each patient receives both treatments in sequence, separated by a washout period.
+Each participant receives both treatments in sequence, separated by a washout period.

-Each patient receives both treatments in sequence, acting as their own control.
-Requires fewer patients but assumes the treatment effect washes out between periods.
+Each participant receives both treatments in sequence, acting as their own control.
+Requires fewer participants but assumes the treatment effect washes out between periods.

 Basket

-One treatment tested across multiple disease subtypes with statistical borrowing.
+One treatment studied across several populations with statistical borrowing.

 Endpoints